Olympus E-M1 vs E-M10 III

 - More modern: Reflects 3 years and 11 months of technical progress since the E-M1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III comes out slightly ahead of the E-M1 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1 and the Olympus E-M10 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.